-- Fly to Midland.
-We'll pick you up at the airport.
+- Fly to Midland and we'll pick you up at the airport.

 - Drive yourself to Terlingua (it'll take about 9 hours from Dallas)

 Lodging for the trip is the Perry Mansion.
-We have the entire place, 7 bedrooms, booked for this Texas adventure.
+We have the entire place, 7 bedrooms and 7 bathrooms, booked for this Texas adventure.

 The thirty-mile Ross Maxwell Scenic Drive leads to the Castolon Historic District and Santa Elena Canyon.
 Along the way the road showcases some of the historic and geologic features this region is famous for.

 Not to worry, we will get our steps in today too ... we will hike Mule Ear trail (4 miles) and Santa Elena Canyon trail (1.6 miles).

 Tonight we'll check out the High Sierra Bar & Grill for dinner, and if the weather is good, sit out on the patio for a sunset view.
 Everyone pays for their own tonight.

 Today we head out to Big Bend National Park and the Chisos Mountains!